yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 ##
 I don't use a text-detection model such as Textbox Plus Plus, Single Shot MultiBox Detector, or Faster R-CNN because I don't have images that have bounding boxes on text regions.
 Real world image databases don't fit this project's goal.

-To generate training data, I use two copies of images: one is the origin, and the other one is text clean only.
+To generate training data, I use two copies of images: one is the origin image, and the other one is text clean.
 These images are abundant and easy to obtain from either targeted users or web-scraping.
 By subtracting the two, I get a mask that shows the text region.
 The idea is inspired by He, etc's  [Single Shot Text Detector with Regional Attention](https://arxiv.org/abs/1709.00138) and He,etc's [Mask-R-CNN](https://arxiv.org/abs/1703.06870).
 Both papers show a pixel level object detection.

-Notes on training the model:

-The model runs less than a second with 80  512x512 images  in Nvidia P-100.
-The run time bottleneck will probably lay in CPU speed.
-Try to get more CPUs and large memory when setting ```num_workers``` in PyTOrch's dataloader.
-6 workers takes around 10 GB memory.
-If CPUs are not fast enough to keep GPUs busy, please downscale the input images.
-The loss scores are similar for both origintal and downscaled version.

-I train the model with Focal loss with gamma of 2 and alpha of 0.25, SGD wit Nesterov (momentum is 0.98), batch size is 80, and the learning rate is 0.1 which works surprisingly well until the loss goes to 0.00150.
-Then the learning rate descreases gradually to 0.008, but the model doesn't improve.
+##

 The model is trained on black/white images, but it also works for color images.